-Councillor Downes did not feel comfortable in supporting the recommendations so she proposed that the report be deferred to a future date, so they can receive more detailed information on the scheme.
+Councillor Downes did not feel comfortable in supporting the recommendations so she proposed that the report be deferred to a future date, so the panel could receive more detailed information on the scheme.
 Councillor Patrick seconded this.

-Mr Jones reminded Members that they cannot overrule what Cabinet decides to do.
+Mr Jones reminded Members that they could not overrule what Cabinet decided to do.
 If this proposal was to pass, it would only be a recommendation to Cabinet.

 The panel voted on the proposal.
-There was three members for and six against.
+There were three members for and six against.
 The proposal fell.